NVSL/QuadClass-Resources/labs/Sensing-And-Filtering/README.md

 #### Configure the Gyroscope to Prevent Clipping

 "Clipping" occurs when a measured value exceeds the range the IMU can handle.
 For the gyroscope, this means it rotates too quickly.
 Clipping will show up as a flat plateau where a maximum should be on a graph of the gyro output.
+This is bad, because we will be relying on the integral of the gyro data to approximate Euler angles.

 Use `lsm.setupGyro()` to adjust range of values the gyros measure to eliminate the clipping.

 #### Adjust the Output Data Rate (ODR)

 Adjust the output data rate (ODR) so it's compatible with the rate at which you are sampling the data from the IMU.
-The ODR should be as closes as possble to how quickly you can sample.
+The ODR should be as closes as possible to how quickly you can sample (i.e., how frequently your `loop()` runs.)

 The AHRS example prints the latency for each trip through the loop at the beginning of each line (usually ~4ms).
 Your sampling rate is 1/latency (e.g., 500Hz).
 You set the ODR for both the gyro and the accelerometer using `CTRL_REG1_G` (Section 7.12 of the IMU datasheet).